2021 Next Gen ATP Finals

 The 2021 Next Gen ATP Finals (also known as the Intesa Sanpaolo Next Gen ATP Finals for sponsorship reasons) was a men's exhibition tennis tournament for the best singles players on the 2021 ATP Tour who were age 21 and under.
 It ran from 9 to 13 November 2021 in Milan, Italy at the PalaLido and was the fourth edition of the event.

-Carlos Alcaraz defeated Sebastian Korda in the final, 4–3^{(7–5)}, 4–2, 4–2, to win the title.
-For the second consecutive occasion, the title was won by the youngest player in the draw.
+Carlos Alcaraz defeated Sebastian Korda in the final, 4–3^{(7–5)}, 4–2, 4–2 to win the title.
+For the second consecutive edition, the title was won by the youngest player in the draw.

-Jannik Sinner was the defending champion from when the event was last held in 2019, but withdrew from the event before competition began.
+Jannik Sinner was the reigning champion from when the event was last held in 2019, but did not participate this year.

 Qualified players

 On 14 September 2021, the first four qualifiers were announced: Jannik Sinner, Félix Auger-Aliassime, Sebastian Korda, and Carlos Alcaraz.
 On 22 October 2021, Jenson Brooksby was announced as the fifth qualifier.
 Lorenzo Musetti was announced as the sixth qualifier on 24 October 2021.
 Brandon Nakashima was announced seventh on 30 October 2021.
 After Auger-Aliassime withdrew from the tournament, the ATP announced Juan Manuel Cerúndolo as the next qualifier on 1 November 2021.
 Cerúndolo is the first player from South America to qualify in the tournament's history.
 Brooksby withdrew due to injury on 2 November 2021 and Sebastián Báez qualified later that day.
 After Sinner's withdrawal, Holger Rune was announced by the ATP as the next qualifier on 4 November 2021.
 Hugo Gaston was announced as the final qualifier on 5 November 2021.